pranshu0604/orm/docs/api-documentation.md

 # PRAN API Documentation

-> **Development Status**: This document describes both currently implemented API endpoints and planned functionality.
-The API is under active development and subject to change.

-This document provides information about the API endpoints available in the PRAN system.
+This document provides information about the currently implemented API endpoints in the PRAN system.

-## Current Implementation Status

-- **User Synchronization API**: Implemented for Clerk integration
-- **NextAuth Authentication**: Implemented for platform OAuth connections
-- **Server Actions**: Partially implemented
-- **AI Analysis**: Planned for future development

-### Authorization

-For API requests, you will need to include the appropriate authentication headers:

-- Clerk authentication uses JWT tokens
-- NextAuth uses session cookies or JWT tokens based on configuration

-## API Endpoints
+## Implemented API Endpoints

 ### User Synchronization